 Add some life.

-Traditional art can also be used to simply add some life and happiness into a room in a very obvious way; by depicting happiness – happy people or playful animals, like this oil painting.
+Traditional art can also be used to simply add some life and happiness into a room in a very obvious way; by depicting happiness – happy people or playful animals.

 Art that depicts an emotion of nostalgia in us is very powerful and can make a room feel homely, warm and safe.
 Often, traditional and impressionist paintings of cottages in the countryside and farm animals can create that sense of homeliness and belonging, even for people who have only ever known city life.